…Markus Schirmer is so prolific, humorous and inventive that any piano is liable to marry him on the spot if he’s not careful.

 (The Boston Musical Intelligencer, USA)

-The pictures below are available for download on condition that the copyright „© BIG SHOT/Christian Jungwirth“ is acknowledged.
-More pictures of Markus Schirmer can be found at http://bigshot.at/.
+The pictures below are available for download on condition that the copyright „©Christian Jungwirth“ is acknowledged.
+For more pictures of Markus Schirmer please contact firstname.lastname@example.org

 3020 x 4539 Pixel